airgap-it/airgap-docs/src/docs/UPCOMING.md

 # Upcoming AirGap Features:

-## ICP Staking

-ICP (Internet Computer Protocol) staking will be available in the upcoming version of AirGap Wallet.
-With AirGap ICP staking, you can participate in the security of the Internet Computer network and earn rewards in the form of ICP coins.
-Staking involves locking up your ICP as collateral to support the operation of the network.
-In return for your contribution, you will receive rewards in the form of additional ICP.
-Staking is an important part of the Internet Computer network as it helps to ensure the security and reliability of the system.

-**estimation: May 2023**

-## Optimism Integration

-Optimism (OP) is a Layer 2 scaling solution built on the Ethereum blockchain.
-It enables faster and cheaper transactions compared to the Ethereum network while maintaining the same level of security and decentralization.
-This Integration will allow AirGap users to store ETH and ERC20 tokens built on OP and interact with decentralized applications (DApps) on OP using WalletConnect.

-**estimation: ending of June 2023**

-## Improved UX for social recovery

-Social recovery is a process where you can recover your wallet using a set of trusted contacts who have been designated in advance.

-With the new and improved UX, AirGap Wallet will make it easier to set up social recovery and manage your trusted contacts.
-The process will be streamlined and user-friendly, making it easy for anyone to set up social recovery and ensure that their funds are always secure.

-**estimation: NO ETA**

-## On-off ramp for AirGap Wallet

-The on-off ramp feature for AirGap Wallet is an upcoming addition that will make it easier for users to buy and sell digital assets directly within the app.
-This feature will allow users to convert from fiat to crypto and vice-versa without a separate exchange or service.
-With the on-off ramp feature, users can buy and sell cryptocurrencies directly within the AirGap wallet, using a simple and streamlined process.

-**estimation: May 2023**

 ## Seed XOR (New Social Recovery standard)

 Seed XOR is a more powerful and standardized social recovery method than the previous one available in AirGap.
 It provides a higher level of security and protection for recovery phrases.
 By using XOR encryption and a streamlined interface, it simplifies the process of social recovery and ensures that your funds are always safe and secure.